zaha2020/Bio_Inspired_Computing/Optimization_inspired_by_nature/README.md

 ## Result

-In terms of optimality, we compare each function in 3 algorithms with *f found in the article According to the results of the tables for each test function in the 3 algorithms, we can see that in all the functions, the optimization has occurred in the 3 algorithms, but in general, the Artificial Bee Colony algorithm has worked more accurately and was able to be closer to the optimal point in get the article
+In terms of optimality, we compare each function in 3 algorithms with *f found in the article According to the results of the tables for each test function in the 3 algorithms, we can see that in all the functions, the optimization has occurred in the 3 algorithms, but in general, the Artificial Bee Colony algorithm has worked more accurately and was able to be closer to the optimal point in get the article.

 ![In terms of optimality](optimality.PNG "optimality ")
 ![In terms of optimality](optimality_2.PNG "optimality ")